NSUR COIN (NSUR) Reaches Self Reported Market Cap of $98.60 Million

 NSUR COIN Profile

-NSUR COIN’s launch date was October 14th, 2021.
+NSUR COIN launched on October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
+NSUR COIN’s official website is nsurcoin.com.
 The official message board for NSUR COIN is blog.nsurcoin.com.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
-The official website for NSUR COIN is nsurcoin.com.

 [Telegram](https://t.me/NSURco)